sotoba/craftwalk/README.md

-# craftwalk
+# craftWalk
-keyboard pcb for crafters
+macro pad for crafters